 InPlay manages the risks associated with changes in commodity prices by entering into financial derivative risk management contracts.
 The Company does not apply hedge accounting for these contracts.
 The Company does not enter into commodity contracts other than to manage the risk of commodity price fluctuation from the Company's expected commodity sales.

-At December 31, 2019 the Company did not have any commodity-based derivative contracts outstanding.
+At December 31, 2020 the following commodity-based derivative contracts were outstanding and recorded at estimated fair value.